filviu/TinierMatrix/README.md

 My modifications:
 * a counter will switch the character every ~12 seconds
-* it now fits in the 2k of the ATTiny2313
+* it now fits in the 2k of the ATTiny2313 with 8 bytes to spare :)